maoshenl/StarSampler/README.md

 ```

-We follow the same procedure to sample from King model.
+We follow the same procedure to sample from *King* model, defined in *king.py*.

 ```python
 import star_sampler as ssp